Running Hydration: Complete Guide from a Run Coach

 Set a timer

-Use the timer on your phone and set it to go off every 20 minutes to remind you to drink.
-It’s easy to lose track of time while running and forget to drink.
+Use the timer on your phone or running watch and set it to go off every 20 minutes to remind you to drink.
+It’s easy to lose track of time during your running adventures and forget to drink.

 Have a form of payment